 Are you a librarian who has suddenly been given the responsibility of cataloging for your library, but you know little to nothing about how to do it?
 Or do you feel that a quick course on cataloging will simply make you a better librarian?
-This four-week course will introduce the tools of the trade, including descriptive cataloging (AACR2 and RDA), subject cataloging (classification and subject headings), and an introduction to Machine Readable Cataloging (MARC).
-The course promises to provide practical, hands-on training for non-catalogers, including short-cuts and sample workflows and guides to make the job of cataloging easier.
-Upon completion, you may want to follow this course with the subsequently offered courses on FRBR and RDA.
+Or perhaps it has been a long time since you did cataloging work and you need a refresher.
+This four-week course will introduce the tools and techniques of the trade, including descriptive cataloging (RDA), subject cataloging (classification and subject headings), and an introduction to Machine Readable Cataloging (MARC).
+The course promises to provide practical, hands-on training for non-catalogers, including sample workflows, an introduction to copy cataloging, and guides to make the job of cataloging easier.

 We will rely heavily on freely available resources so that you learn to use tools that you will be able to access after the course.
 Each week will include an introduction to the week's content, a few readings, and an exercise or quiz.
 We will also have discussion forums for each week, and participation is considered essential.
 Expect to spend about 3.5 hours on coursework each week.